Skip to Contents

 KoguchiKoguchi Shizen-no-IeFlexible vegetarian options.
 “No Meals” option available.

-Sansaro Cafe & GuesthouseVegetarian meal options possible with advance notice.
+Sansaro Cafe & GuesthouseVegetarian meal options possible with advance request.

 Vegan/Vegetarian-friendly Restaurants